MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Docker/Docs/Guides/GetStarted/Overview/README.md

 ### Docker architecture

 ```
-Daemon - builds, runs and distributes Docker containers; manages images, containers, networks, and volumes
+Daemon: builds, runs and distributes Docker containers; manages images, containers, networks, and volumes

-Client - talks to the Docker daemon
+Client: talks to the Docker daemon

-Registry - stores Docker images; it can be public like Docker Hub or private
+Registry: stores Docker images; it can be public like Docker Hub or private
 ```

 ```
-Objects - images, containers, networks, volumes, plugins, and other objects
+Objects: images, containers, networks, volumes, plugins, and other objects

-Image - template for creating a Docker container; build using a Dockerfile
+Image: template for creating a Docker container; build using a Dockerfile
-Dockerfile - each instruction is an image layer
+Dockerfile: creates image layers

-Container - instance of an image; you can connect to it or attach storage
+Container: instance of an image; you can connect to it or attach storage

-Service - scales containers across multiple daemons (a swarm with managers and workers); to a consumer it appears as a single app
+Service: scales containers across multiple daemons (a swarm with managers and workers); to a consumer it appears as a single app
 ```

 ### Underlying technology